Advanced search

 Bisoprolol must be used with caution in:

-• bronchospasm (bronchial asthma, obstructive airways diseases):
+• bronchospasm (bronchial asthma, obstructive airways diseases).

 • diabetes mellitus with large fluctuations in blood glucose values; symptoms of hypoglycaemia can be masked.
+Beta-blockers could further increase the risk of severe hypoglycaemia when used concurrently with sulfonylureas.
+Diabetic patients should be advised to carefully monitor blood glucose levels (see Section 4.5).

 • strict fasting.